seb821/espRFLinkMQTT/README.md

 	- ArduinoJson library 5.13.x, not version 6.x.x (Sketch > Include Library > Manage Librairies > ArduinoJson > Select version 5.13.x > Install)
 	- PubSubClient
 - Upload to ESP
-- Wire serial as defined in serial configuration ; **wire ESP RX pin to RFLink MEGA TX pin, and ESP GPIO2/D4 pin to RFLINK MEGA RX pin** (this is default, see note below to change it)
+- Wire serial as defined in serial configuration ; **wire ESP RX pin to RFLink MEGA TX pin, and ESP TX pin to RFLINK MEGA RX pin** (this is default, see note below to change it)
 - To handle hardware reset of RFLink MEGA from ESP, wire ESP GPIO/D3 pin to RFLink MEGA RST (this is default ; it can be changed with MEGA_RESET_PIN in config.h)
 - Subscribe to MQTT topic 'rflink/#'
 - Use web interface by pointing your http browser to ESP IP

-**Note**:  If you want to use **ESP RX/TX** connected to RFLink MEGA TX/RX, you need to change this:
-- uncomment line "auto& rflinkSerialTX = Serial;"
-- comment line "SoftwareSerial& rflinkSerialTX = softSerial;"

-Please do note hesitate to come and discuss about it on [Jeedom forum](https://www.jeedom.com/forum/viewtopic.php?t=39766)

 ## How to use